 We obtained the information in these tables from various sources, including from the Significant Guarantors themselves or, if not available from the Significant Guarantors, from Department of Education publications and data.
 None of the depositor, SLC or the underwriters have audited or independently verified this information for accuracy or completeness.

 Guarantee Volume.
-The following table describes the approximate aggregate principal amount of federally reinsured student loans, excluding consolidation loans, that first became guaranteed by the Significant Guarantors and by all guarantee agencies, including but not limited to those guaranteeing trust student loans, in each of the five federal fiscal years shown:
+The following table describes the approximate aggregate principal amount of federally reinsured student loans, excluding consolidation loans, that first became guaranteed by the Significant Guarantors in each of the five federal fiscal years shown: